gvozdeva-ira/livesport/README.md

 ## Prerequisites

-Ensure you have Node.js and npm installed on your system.
-The project is set up to use ES6 modules, as indicated by `"type": "module"` in `package.json`.
+Ensure you have the following installed and configured:

+- Node.js and npm installed on your system.
+- Java Development Kit (JDK) for Android testing
+- Android SDK for Android testing or Xcode for iOS testing
+- TypeScript
+- An IDE or text editor of your choice

 ## Installation